Ray0Emma/Roomie/README.md

 Roomie application makes finding roommates and rooms to share easy.
 It will manage offers and requests for co-rentals.

 we are using a map (googlemap api) to display the locations of nearby rooms .
-Roomie ses Firebase( FireStore/Storage) to manage its data.
+Roomie uses Firebase( FireStore/Storage) to manage its data.

 A co-location offer can be made by a user of the application by creating an account and completing a form,